007chiragshah/tucana/Detail_Design.md

 <img alt="Rancher_Arch" src="Images/Infrastructure_Rancher_Architecture.png">
 </div>

-- We are using Rancher in our infra for creating and managing the kubernetes cluster of one master node, three worker nodes, and one load balancer.
+- Central Hub uses Rancher in our infra for creating and managing the kubernetes cluster of one master node, three worker nodes, and one load balancer.
 - Rancher is a complete container management platform for Kubernetes, giving you the tools to successfully run Kubernetes anywhere
 - In our setup we are deploying rke2 service using helm chart and installing the service on each node by using ansible, where on master node we are installing the "rke2-server" service, and on the worker nodes we are installing "rke2-agent" service.